Viktor286/rolling-docs/RollingDocs/Roles/Developer_Fullstack/Description.md

 * Provides completed code fulfilling Task Specification deliverables.
 * Interacts with QA role based on testing feedback (e.g., receiving bug reports via new Task Specifications).
 * May consult with Security Advisor or other specialized roles based on Task requirements.
-* Requests clarification or proposes changes to the RollingDocs framework via Tasks assigned to the Framework Guardian role.
+* Requests clarification or proposes changes to the SGR framework via Tasks assigned to the Framework Guardian role.

 ## 5. Required Skills & Knowledge